robvk/homework/1-Javascript/Week3/README.md

 The homework for this week can be found in this folder.

 ## Handing in your homework
-Push your code to your own github and TODO
+Push your code to your own github and lalalala